 Impatiens downy mildew symptoms are these: Yellowing of leaves, then a limp appearance, as if it needs to be watered.
 Next comes a downy white fungal growth on the undersides of leaves.
 Then leaves and flowers drop, leaving just a stem with a few leaves on top -- as if slugs had eaten the leaves.
 I have read that if you don’t plant impatiens in a site that has had the disease for a year or two, the soil may become free of disease.
 But I wouldn’t count on it.

 There are two related plants that will thrive in shade or part shade and that are not susceptible to the mildew: New Guinea impatiens and SunPatiens, which is a trademarked hybrid.
 SunPatiens is advertised as good for part sun to sun -- but not deep shade.
 But it is being marketed as a replacement of impatiens.
 I wonder if it will be able to bloom as vigorously as our old favorite in full shade.
-Both are generally sold in individual pots for around $5, quite an upgrade from a six-pack for $3.50 or so that I was accustomed to paying for impatiens in past years.

 Another plant that is being touted as a replacement for impatiens is Torenia.
 I spoke to two landscapers who have used Torenia in past years and say that it is nice enough, but it will not satisfy impatiens-lovers.
 I’ve heard that it does not have as many blossoms per plant, generally, and is often available in just a few colors -- shades of blue and purple, and in white.
 However, I have found it for sale in multi-packs in a few places and did find one nursery with four-packs that listed rose, magenta, lemon drops and white as colors available.